switer/comps/README.md

     Tag name, using as `{% xxtag /%}` or `{% xxtag %}{%/ xxtag %}`

 - **Param**: def`<Object>`
     Tag configuration.
-Support properties:
+Supporting properties:

     - **scope** `<Boolean>`|`<Function>`  *Optional*
         Whether create a child-scope for the tag.

     - **paired** `<Boolean>`  *Optional*
       Restrains the type of tag. if true, can't not using tag as self-closing.
-If false, the tag must self-closing.
+If false, the tag must be self-closing.
 Otherwise has not constraint.

     - **created** `<Function>`
         Call when tag is created.